aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/iautoshape/addtextframe/_index.md

 ---
 title: AddTextFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Adds a new TextFrameEx to a shape.
-If shape already has TextFrameEx then simply changes its text.
+description: Adds a new TextFrame to a shape.
+If shape already has TextFrame then simply changes its text.
 type: docs
 weight: 70
 url: /aspose.slides/iautoshape/addtextframe/